Season (sports): Regular season

-In sport, the term "regular season" or "home and away season" refers to the sport's league competition.
+In sport, the term "regular season" or "home-and-away season" refers to the sport's league competition.
 The regular season is usually similar to a group tournament format: teams are divided into groups, conferences and/or divisions, and each club plays a set number of games against a set number of opponents.
 In most countries the league is played in a double round-robin format, where every team plays every other team twice, once at their home venue, and once away at the opposition's venue as visitors.
 The results over all games are accumulated and when every team has completed its full schedule of games, a winner is declared.

 In North America, the scheduling is different.
 Rather than every team playing all others twice, teams usually play more games against local rivals than teams in other parts of the country.
 For example, the NBA's Los Angeles Lakers will play the Los Angeles Clippers (a team within their division, a subdivision of the conference) four times in a regular season, while both will only play the Toronto Raptors, who are in the opposite Eastern Conference, twice.
-Part of this is due to the vast geographic distances between some teams in North America — measured in a straight line, Los Angeles is 3,494 kilometres from Toronto, for instance — and a desire to limit travel expenses.
+Part of this is due to the vast geographic distances between some teams in North America—measured in a straight line, Los Angeles is 3,494 kilometres from Toronto, for instance—and a desire to limit travel expenses.
 In the scheduling system used in the NFL, it is possible for two teams to only meet every four years, and to only have 2 common opponents in a season.
 Major League Baseball has the most uneven schedules of all the four major North American sports.
 In MLB, the conferences are called leagues instead, but have exactly the same effect as conferences (as with all North American major leagues, leagues, conferences, and division are not based on skill, but instead geography, history, and rivalries).
-Teams play 19 games against each of the teams in their own division each year but will only play 20 games total against all of the teams in the other league.
-Because each of the inter-league match-ups is part of a 3-game series or a 2-game series, teams will play no games at all against most teams from the other league.
-They play 6 of the 15 teams in the other league, a historically high number (until 1997, interleague play was limited to exhibition matches and the postseason World Series, and thus MLB teams did not play the other league's teams at all).
+Prior to scheduling changes in 2023, teams played 19 games against each of the teams in their own division each year but only played 20 games total against all of the teams in the other league.
+Because each of the inter-league match-ups was part of a 3-game series or a 2-game series, teams played no games at all against most teams from the other league.
+They played 6 of the 15 teams in the other league, a historically high number (until 1997, interleague play was limited to exhibition matches and the postseason World Series, and thus MLB teams did not play the other league's teams at all).
+In 2023, teams played all interleague teams in a single season for the first time; teams now play a 3-game series against all teams, except their designated interleague rival with 4 games, totalling to 46 games (later increased to 48 games and a 6-game series with their interleague rival for the forthcoming 2025 season).